Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Date Converter](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/DateConverter.png "[Date Converter]")

-This extension is used to map a date attribute to another date attribute of a different format or to a string attribute.
-The destination date format is defined in the configuration.
-Further, additional modifiers can be defined to change the date by a defined time value.
+This extension is used to map a date to a destination attribute while changing its format or modifying the date.
+The destination date format and additional modifiers to change the date by a specific time value are defined in the configuration.

 ### Possible data type mappings